suyesh-amatya/monorepo-deployment-workflows/README.md

 # monorepoworkflows

-- Triggers the workflow on push or pull request events but only for the "main" branch.
+- Triggers the workflow on push or pull request events but only for the `main` branch.
 Additionally ignore if only `README.md` file changes.
 - Gets all the files changed/modified in a pull request or push's commits.
 - Filters our the projects in `.deployignore` and the projects where only `README.md` files are modififed.